ARLeslie95/SpartaGameProject/README.md

 ## Word Wars

-A Star Wars-themed, text-bases arcade shooter.
+A Star Wars-themed, text-based arcade shooter.
 Enemies will appear with randomly assigned words, and players must type the word correctly to shoot the enemy.
 When players run out of health, they are given a final score.

 ## How to play